Thank you for subscribing!

 In this article I want to share some ideas about how to improve your health in a way that’s easy to execute and sustainable.
 I cover the key ingredients for good health and how to achieve it.
 I introduce the four areas of fitness that you should address (following the 4 Legs of Fitness model) and nine principles that will help you achieve your health goals.
 I conclude with a list of practical habits of health.

 In fact, most of the principles that I present here, influenced me to join forces with a group of other top coaches.
-Together we created the Blueprint to Well-Being.
+Together we created the.
 This is an exclusive membership to achieve better health & happiness through expert guidance, education, and support of a vibrant community.

 But first let’s figure out why happiness is such a tricky thing.